Bertrand D Hsu

 Quincy holds a BS in Organizational Behavior and Marketing from UC Berkeley and an MBA from Stanford University.

-Quincy is the Chair of the SFUSD Independent Citizens’ Bond Oversight Committee, a Board Member of the Lowell Alumni Association and former Vice Chair for Urban Services YMCA Community Action Agency.
+Quincy is the Chair of the SFUSD Independent Citizens’ Bond Oversight Committee, President of the Lowell Alumni Association and former Vice Chair for Urban Services YMCA Community Action Agency.
 She is also a SCORE volunteer who frequently presents financial management workshops for small businesses and a former CASA (Court Appointed Special Advocate) for foster youth.

 Our Teachers

-Our team includes full-time core teachers for English, math, and Chinese, as well as expert adjunct instructors in subjects like music, gardening, and art.
+Our educators team includes core subject teachers for English, math, and Chinese, as well as expert adjunct instructors in subjects like science, music, gardening, and art.
 On field trips, we learn from city guides, docents, and community leaders.
 Learning can happen anywhere—and our students know it.

 Kathy Meng

-Ms. Meng is originally from China and has been teaching Mandarin Chinese in the United States for fifteen years.
+Kathy is originally from China and has been teaching Mandarin Chinese in the United States for more than 15 years.
 She has designed curricula to engage diverse learners from beginners to those preparing to take the AP Chinese Language and Culture test.

 Carolyn Chin

-Carolyn attended UC Berkeley for her Bachelor's, Teaching Credential and Master's Degree in Comparative Literature.
+Carolyn is a 3rd generation San Franciscan.
+She attended UC Berkeley for her Bachelor's degree, Teaching Credential and Master's Degree in Comparative Literature.
 She spent over 30 years teaching English in public schools and now brings her talents and experience to teach BHA students writing, with special focus on grammar and clarity of thought.

 Adjunct Teachers